Saturday, 16 March 2019

 The criteria for the list that this summit relocation applies to are:

-100m Twmpau - Welsh hills at or above 100m and below 200m in height with 30m minimum drop, with an accompanying sub list entitled the 100m Sub-Twmpau with the criteria for this sub category being all Welsh hills at or above 100m and below 200m in height with 20m or more and below 30m of drop, with the word Twmpau being an acronym standing for thirty welsh metre prominences and upward.
+100m Twmpau - Welsh hills at or above 100m and below 200m in height with 30m minimum drop, with an accompanying sub list entitled the 100m Sub-Twmpau with the criteria for this sub category being all Welsh hills at or above 100m and below 200m in height with 20m or more and below 30m of drop.
+The list is authored by Myrddyn Phillips, with the word Twmpau being an acronym standing for thirty welsh metre prominences and upward.

-The name of the hill is Dinas Dinorwig and it is adjoined to the Glyderau group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is encircled by an old track to its north and minor roads to its west, south and east, with the B4366 to its north-west and the A4244 to its north-east, and has the small communities of Bethel towards the west, Rhiwlas towards the east and Llanrug towards the south-west.
+The name the hill is listed by is Dinas Dinorwig and it is adjoined to the Glyder Fawr group of hills, which are situated in the north-western part of North Wales (Region A, Sub-Region A1), and it is encircled by an old track to its north and minor roads to its west, south and east, with the B4366 road to its north-west and the A4244 road to its north-east, and has the small communities of Bethel towards the west, Rhiwlas towards the east and Llanrug towards the south-west.

-Prior to LIDAR analysis this hill was listed with 38m of drop based on its 170m summit spot height positioned at SH 54966 65306 that appears on the Ordnance Survey 1:25,000 Explorer map (with the 1:50,000 Landranger map giving a 169m summit spot height) and a bwlch height of 132m based on the spot height that appears on the Ordnance Survey 1:25,000 Explorer map.
+Prior to LIDAR analysis this hill was listed with 38m of drop, based on its 170m summit spot height positioned at SH 54966 65306 that appears on the Ordnance Survey 1:25,000 Explorer map (with the 1:50,000 Landranger map giving a 169m summit spot height) and a 132m bwlch height based on the spot height that appears on the Ordnance Survey 1:25,000 Explorer map.

 Extract from the Ordnance Survey 1:25,000 Explorer map